dcronin202/CapstoneProject/README.md

-# Capstone Project - In a Giffy App
+# Udacity Capstone Project - In a Giffy App

 This app displays a list of popular GIF images pulled from GIPHY.
 The user can also search GIPHY's library of GIFs for specific images, save GIF images to their Favorites, or share GIFs with others.